akc3n/akc3n.github.io/index.md

 > I'm just an ordinary human that loves to learn, solve puzzles, and eating all types of food.

-Passion for FOSS (free and open source software).
+Passion for FOSS (Free and Open-Source Software).
 Privacy and Security Enthusiast.
-Aspiring InfoSec professional.
+Aspiring InfoSec Professional.
 Advocate for Mental Health Awareness

 I don't like being around people.